Fairytale Travel is Enchanting

 Dig deep into the roots of modern-day blockbusters like the Lord of the Rings, The Hobbit, hit T.V. series like Game of Thrones, Vikings and comic book legends like the Marvel Universe characters Thor and Loki and you will find that it is all inspired by Norse Mythology.
 From the Poetic Edda of the Volsunga Saga in Iceland, across the U.K. and Scandanavia, where stones over 1,000 years old are carved in Sigurd the Dragon Slayer’s name, the legends of Norse Mythology are rich in legacy, and echo in modern-day tales.

-Celtic Mythology was among the last to be converted to Christianity as Ireland, England and Scotland where so hard to physically reach many years ago.
+Celtic Pagans were among the last to be converted to Christianity as Ireland, England and Scotland were so hard to physically reach many years ago.
 Visit sacred and mysterious sites in Ireland, England and Scotland, some dating back further than the pyramids.
 The mysteries of these sites go unexplained today and remain as an earthbound reminder of the things we can not see.